ayazkhan789/FreqSeg/README.md

-# Dual-Branch Multi-Scale Pattern Encoding with Adaptive Fusion for Fire and Smoke Segmentation
+# Dual-Branch Multi-Scale Pattern Encoding with Adaptive Fusion for Fire and Smoke instance Segmentation